SD EPSCoR Track-1 Planning

 A series of meetings have initiated open discussions for both the science and education/workforce areas for the next EPSCoR Track-1 proposal.

-On the research side, the precise scientific project is still coming together, but will focus on a better understanding the parameters of the carbon cycle and/or greenhouse gas production in both crop production and beef/bison feedlot operations.
-Management practices to minimize carbon use and greenhouse gas production will be developed.
-Additionally, a white paper is being developed on new, low-energy methods for ammonia production.
-As well, one is being developed on the socio-economic aspects of these practices on South Dakota producers and other communities.
+On the research side, the precise scientific project is still coming together, but will focus on a better understanding the parameters of the carbon cycle and/or greenhouse gas production in crop production.
+Management practices to minimize carbon use and greenhouse gas production will be developed, as well as studies investigating the social and economics of such practices.
 Artificial Intelligence and machine learning will play a significant role in most of the projects proposed.

 On the education side, we have had a kickoff meeting and discussed what the current award is doing and brainstormed about other ideas that could be included in the next proposal.
 Our last meeting was Friday, March 10, where we discussed what the major programs within the next Track-1 will be.
 Please view the agenda.
 We have narrowed our focus to developing a few thrusts within the educational and workforce development area.
 Ben Sayler has agreed to serve as Education Lead, with the leader for each of the areas being listed below.
 If you have any ideas or want to be part of these planning efforts, please contact Ben or that specific leader.
 A tentative deadline for the first draft for Section 4.4 and the relevant section of the strategic plan is May 1, 2023.